 On the Norwegian Epic, we made no reservations in advance for the specialty restaurants and could not get in at any of them throughout the week.
 This was a cruise mistake on our part, and we weren’t even first-time cruisers at this point.
 We waited and should have known better.

-Not all shows, but some shows on some cruise ships may need reservations.
+Not all shows, but some cruise ship shows may need reservations.
 This you will have to book on your first cruise day.
 This is also dependent on the cruise ship and cruise line.

 15. Don’t Forget to Bring Cash

 While most things onboard a cruise ship are cashless, there are still some times when you will need cash.

 For tips, most people still prefer to give cash tips.
 You can also use cash at the casino.
 And if you want to buy things from the gift shops or excursions in port, you may need cash.